thormeier/breadcrumb-bundle/README.md

 ## Introduction

-This Symfony2 bundle provides easy integration of breadcrumbs in your TWIG templates via route config.
+This Symfony bundle provides integration of breadcrumbs via route config and rendering in your Twig templates.
 This bundle is heavily inspired by the inactive https://github.com/xi-project/xi-bundle-breadcrumbs

 ## Installation